aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/archive/_index.md

 ## Archive(string, string[], ArchiveLoadOptions) {#constructor_3}

-Initializes a new instance of the [`Archive`](../) class from multi-volume zip archive and composes an entry list can be extracted from the archive.
+Initializes a new instance of the [`Archive`](../) class from multi-volume ZIP archive and composes an entry list can be extracted from the archive.

 ```csharp
 public Archive(string mainSegment, string[] segmentsInOrder, ArchiveLoadOptions loadOptions = null)